Women Contested Record Number Of Lok Sabha Seats In 2024, Yet Gender Equality A Far Cry

 While all eyes were on the implementation of the Women's Reservation Bill, promising 33% of Lok Sabha and State Assembly seats for women, political analysts and activists have pointed out the inefficiency of parties in fielding more women.
 The general elections spotlighted women through targeted campaigns and schemes; however, when it came to candidacy, this enthusiasm was dimmed.

-Out of the 8,360 contestants in the fray, the 797 candidates women made up just 9.5% of the candidates.
-Although the number of female candidates has risen from 726 five years ago, the percentage of women among the total candidates has shown only a marginal improvement.
-In 2024, 188 parties out of 749 have fielded female candidates
+In 2024, 188 parties out of 749 fielded female candidates.
+Although the number of female candidates has risen from 726 five years ago, the percentage of women among the total candidates showed only a marginal improvement.

 The BJP, Congress, and All India Trinamool Congress (AITC) account for the biggest number of women candidates, with about 13.8% share of the women overall.
 Over 30 women candidates have won from their respective constituencies till now.
 The number of women winners has come down from the 2019 Lok Sabha polls when 78 women candidates had won.